-Victors are determined decisively on the court, but one of the great fundamental joys of fandom outside the lines has no clear winner.
-We love to weigh the merits of our favorite competitors’ accomplishments against each other, and yet a taproom full of basketball fans will never yield a unanimous decision on the G.O.A.T.
-In this series, we attempt to settle scores of NBA undercard debates — or at least give you fodder for your next “Who was better?” argument.
+Victors are determined decisively on the court, but one great joy of fandom outside the lines has no clear winner.
+We love to weigh the merits of our favorite players against each other, and yet a taproom full of basketball fans can never unanimously agree on the GOAT.
+In this series, we attempt to settle scores of NBA undercard debates — or at least give you fodder for your next “Who is better?” argument.

 THE MATCHUP: Dwyane Wade vs. Dirk Nowitzki